We stand with Ukraine

 Laundry – you can take your laundry to the local laundromat by the airport.

 Tipping is woven into the fabric of Mexican social culture.
 Mexican people, serving you will appreciate a small token of your appreciation in exchange for a good service.
 Tips to the staff are highly appreciated if you are pleased with their service.
-You can tip them directly or you can place tips into a tipping jar in the kitchen .

-Pet rules if you are traveling with Pets. :
+Pet rules :

-- never leave your pet unattended or alone in the rooms
+- never leave your pet unattended

 - always keep your pet on the leash